ruhan-dave/cyclists-counter/README.md

 2. [data_exploration.ipynb](data_exploration.ipynb)

 This notebook contains all the work done to explore the dataset.
 In this notebook, we:
-* Load the dataset as a pandas dataframe thanks to the pylabe library
+* Load the dataset as a pandas dataframe thanks to the pylabel library
 * Analyze the the number of images, of bounding boxes
 * Analyze the images
 * Analyze the repartitions of the bounding boxes